This week we’re looking at website proposals — what to consider and what to include in your planning and the price quote.

 Having a confidant, well-structured work proposal, however, will definitely make a great impression on that potential client, and boost our chances of getting the job.

-In this post, we’ll show you how to approach the proposal process and what are the most important sections that web designers must include in their website design proposal.
+In this post, we’ll show you how to approach the proposal process, the questions you should ask, and what are the most important sections that web designers must include in their website design proposal.

 We’ll also include a free web design proposal template for you to download and use to start making more money.